devifaustine/Restaurant-App-Project/README.md

 # Restaurant-App-Project
-An application dedicated for taking orders and reservations in a restaurant
+An application dedicated for taking orders and reservations in a restaurant.